Review: ‘Exhibiting Forgiveness,’ starring André Holland, John Earl Jelks, Andra Day and Aunjanue Ellis-Taylor

 Culture Audience: “Nickel Boys” will appeal mainly to people who are fans of filmmaker RaMell Ross, the book and which the movie is based, and well-acted movies about how people process childhood trauma.

 Artfully made and absorbing to watch, “Nickel Boys” is a risk-taking drama that makes unorthodox choices about memories and perspectives.
 Inspired by real events about a reform school that abused teenage boys, this movie also has compelling acting.
 It’s the type of movie that will test the patience of viewers who might be expecting a more traditional narrative structure.
 But for open-minded movie fans who appreciate bold, artistic moves in cinema, “Nickel Boys” is like watching an unpredictable formation of a mosaic.
-“Nickel Boys” has its world premiere at the 2024 Telluride Film Festival and later screened at the 2024 New York Film Festival.
+“Nickel Boys” had its world premiere at the 2024 Telluride Film Festival and later screened at the 2024 New York Film Festival.

 Directed by RaMell Ross (who co-wrote the “Nickel Boys” screenplay with Joslyn Barnes), “Nickel Boys” is adapted from Colson Whitehead’s Pulitzer Prize-winning 2019 novel “The Nickel Boys.”
-The book is loosely based on the real-life story of the Florida School for Boys, also known as the Arthur G. Dozier School for Boys, which was a state-operated reform school in Marianna Florida, from 1900 to 2011.
+The book is loosely based on the real-life story of the Florida School for Boys, also known as the Arthur G. Dozier School for Boys, which was a state-operated reform school in Marianna, Florida, from 1900 to 2011.
 The school was permanently shut down after numerous lawsuits and a U.S. Department of Justice investigation uncovered decades of torture and other abuse against children who were at the reform school.

-“Nickel Boys” (which takes place from the late 1950s to 2003) tells the non-chronological story of Elwood Turner, whose life changes forever due to an unfortunate series of circumstances.
-In 1962, Elwood (played by Ethan Herisse), whose parents are deceased, lives with his widowed grandmother Hattie (played by Aunjanue Ellis-Taylor) in the racially segregated community of Frenchtown, Florida.
-Elwood and Hattie (who works as a hotel maid) have hope for and enthusiastic interest in the burgeoning U.S. civil rights movement led by Dr. Martin Luther King Jr., even though Hattie and her co-workers have been ordered not to talk about politics when they’re on the job.
+Elwood lives with his widowed grandmother Hattie (played by Aunjanue Ellis-Taylor) in the racially segregated community of Frenchtown, Florida.
+Hattie (who works as a hotel maid) and Elwood have hope for and enthusiastic interest in the burgeoning U.S. civil rights movement led by Dr. Martin Luther King Jr., even though Hattie and her co-workers have been ordered not to talk about politics when they’re on the job.
+Elwood excels in academics and has a promising future.

-Elwood is a bright, empathetic and socially conscious 16-year-old, who will soon turn 17.
-He excels in academics and has a promising future.
 Elwood has a teacher/mentor named Mr. Hill (played by Jimmie Fails), who recommends Elwood for an advanced-placement academy program called the Melvin Griggs Technical School, which has college-level courses but accepts intellectually gifted high school students for enrollment.
 Mr. Hill is also involved in the civil rights movement.
 When a student asks Mr. Hill if he’s a Freedom Rider and how he got a scar on his head, Mr. Hill replies: “Nashville.
 A white man slugged me with a tire iron.”

 One day, Elwood accepts a car ride from a man driving an emerald turquoise Impala.
-Elwood doesn’t know the this man, who appears to be friendly and helpful.
+Elwood doesn’t know this man, who appears to be friendly and helpful.
 Elwood isn’t in the car for very long when the car is pulled over by a racist cop, who pulls the driver by the ear and tells him the car has been reported stolen and “only spooks” steal this type of car.
 Elwood is in the wrong place at the wrong time, so he is arrested and charged with being a theft accomplice.

 “Nickel Boys” doesn’t show Elwood’s courtroom proceedings because the movie makes a point that Elwood was going to be found guilty no matter what, in a system that is racially biased and stacked against people who can’t afford good legal representation.
 Elwood gets sentenced to Nickel Academy, a reform school for boys.
 It becomes a terrible experience where he is desperate to escape.

 But the reality is that Nickel Academy is an institution that regularly abuses boys who are imprisoned there.
 In addition to getting vicious beatings and whippings, boys are often locked in solitary confinement in unsanitary conditions and sweltering temperatures.
 It’s also a racially charged environment because the people on the receiving end of this abuse are mostly black, while the people in authority positions are white.
-The people in power at this school include a sadistic administrator named Spencer (played by Hamish Linklater) and a bullying school employee in his 20s named Harper (played by Fred Hechinger), who is essentially a henchman who’s eagerly inflict abuse and punishment.
+The people in power at this school include a sadistic administrator named Spencer (played by Hamish Linklater) and a bullying school employee in his 20s named Harper (played by Fred Hechinger), who is essentially a henchman who eagerly inflicts abuse and punishment.

 Elwood starts off as an introverted loner at Nickel Academy.
 But he strikes up a tentative acquaintance with Jack Turner (played by Brandon Wilson), who likes to be called by his last name and appears to be more street-smart and tougher that Elwood.
 As the two teens get to know each other better and become close friends, it becomes apparent to both of them that Elwood has more bravery when it comes to fighting against injustice.
-Elwood is also the one is more likely to meticulously plan an escape.
+Elwood is also the one who is more likely to meticulously plan an escape.

 Meanwhile, Elwood’s separation from his protective and worried grandmother Hattie takes a toll on her mental health.
 There’s a heartbreaking scene where she’s alone at her kitchen and begins talking out loud to herself while cutting slices of frosted cake.
 Ellis-Taylor isn’t a main character in “Nickel Boys,” but her performance has an indelible impact on the emotional core of the movie.